Red-winged blackbird: Distribution and habitat

 The red-winged blackbird is widely spread throughout North America, except in the arid desert, high mountain ranges, and arctic or dense afforestation regions.
 It breeds from central-eastern Alaska and Yukon in the northwest, and Newfoundland in the northeast, to northern Costa Rica in the south, and from the Atlantic to the Pacific.
 Northern populations migrate to the southern United States, but those that breed there, in Mexico, and in Central America are sedentary.
 Red-winged blackbirds in the northern reaches of the range are migratory, spending winters in the southern United States and Central America.
 Migration begins in September or October, but occasionally as early as August.
 In western and Central America, populations are generally non-migratory.

 The red-winged blackbird inhabits open grassy areas.
 It generally prefers wetlands and inhabits both freshwater and saltwater marshes, particularly if cattail is present.
 It is also found in dry upland areas, where it inhabits meadows, prairies, and old fields.
 In a large part of its distribution area, it constitutes the most abundant passerine bird in the swamps in which it nests.
 It is also present in areas without much water, where it inhabits open fields – often agricultural areas – and sparse deciduous forests.

-In the winter of 1975–1976, near Milan in western Tennessee, red-winged blackbirds were observed resting in a mixed roost that came to house 11 million individuals in January and early February in a plantation of 4.5 hectares of yellow pine (Pinus taeda) with little undergrowth was seen in soybean fields during the day, being that these constituted only 21% of the habitat in the area and that the other bird species present in the roost were not commonly observed in these fields; they were also common in cornfields. the presences of the bird in feedlots has increased as winter progressed, but, accounting for less than 5% of the icterids and starlings recorded in both feedlots of cows and pigs, they were much rarer there than the brown-headed cowbird, common grackle and common starling.
+In the winter of 1975–1976, near Milan in western Tennessee, red-winged blackbirds were observed resting in a mixed roost that came to house 11 million individuals in January and early February in a plantation of 4.5 hectares of yellow pine (Pinus taeda) with little undergrowth.
+They were seen in soybean fields during the day, being that these constituted only 21% of the habitat in the area and that the other bird species present in the roost were not commonly observed in these fields; they were also common in cornfields.
+The presences of the bird in feedlots increased as winter progressed, but, accounting for less than 5% of the icterids and starlings recorded in both feedlots of cows and pigs, they were much rarer there than the brown-headed cowbird, common grackle and common starling.